Taylor dispersion in arbitrarily shaped axisymmetric channels: Results and Discussion

-Figure \ref{fig:periodic} also shows the non-dimensional area-averaged flow velocity and the local normalized effective dispersion coefficient, $D_{\mathrm{eff}}/D$ (c.f. two ordinances on the right-hand side of the plot).
+Figure \ref{fig:periodic} also shows the non-dimensional area-averaged flow velocity and the local normalized effective dispersion coefficient, $D_{\mathrm{eff}}/D$ (c.f. two ordinances on the RHS of the plot).
 Both $U$ and $D_{\mathrm{eff}}^*$ are periodic functions, antiphase to the shape of the channel. $D_{\mathrm{eff}}^*$ increases as the channel contracts and decreases as the channel expands, as we expected.
 However, even when the variance is actually decreasing (e.g. between $x^* = 2000$ to $3000$) the effective dispersion coefficient $D_{\mathrm{eff}}/D$ remains positive and greater than unity.
-This again demonstrates the inability of effective dispersion coefficient to describe the variance evolution (including here in a periodic channel).
+This demonstrates the inability of effective dispersion coefficient alone to describe the axial variance evolution (including here in a periodic channel).

+The bottom plot of Figure \ref{fig:periodic} shows the observed and predicted error in dimensionless growth rate of axial variance of solute as a function of $\overline{x}^*$.
+Also shown in the figure is the ratio between the square root of axial variance and channel wavelength $\sigma_x/\lambda$.
+Consistent with the middle plot of Figure \ref{fig:periodic}, the observed error in axial variance growth rate is small and stochastic, and it matches with the predicted error from Eq. \ref{eq:dominant_error}.
+The ratio $\sigma_x/\lambda$ is much smaller than 1 throughout the simulation, confirming the accuracy of our model when the assumptions listed in Table \ref{table:assumptions_summary} are satisfied.